 Made from metal but lighter in weight than other metal planes, low-angle planes are shallower in depth and often come with thicker blades that are easy to adjust.
 If users are new to woodworking, a low-angle plane is an excellent choice to start with because it’s easy to set up and control.

 If you can get your hands on a Stanley-Bailey plane, you’ll have a tool wood crafters hold in high regard.
-Stanley sells high-quality hand planes today, but as of the late 20th century, Bailey is no longer part of the manufacturer’s name.
-Authentic Stanley-Bailey planes are still in demand by collectors because Leonard Bailey—the man who designed the planes in the mid-1800s—was a master wood craftsman, and he created planes that made precise cuts and shaves.
+Stanley still sells high-quality hand planes today, but as of the late 20th century, Bailey is no longer part of the manufacturer’s name.
+Authentic Stanley-Bailey planes are still in demand by collectors because master wood craftsman Leonard Bailey—who designed the planes in the mid-1800s—created planes that made precise cuts and shaves.
 Stanley-Bailey planes came in various designs, including molding planes, joinery planes, and standard bench planes.

 A large knob and a curved back handle can make it more comfortable to use a heavy plane.
 Small hand planes often come with only a single knob for controlling the plane, and some all-wood hand planes feature just a block of wood the user grasps while sliding the plane along the wood.
 On a two-handle plane, the handle is typically gripped by the user’s dominant hand, while the knob in front serves as a second handle for guiding the plane.
 Round metal handles are acceptable, but polished wood handles absorb more vibration and impact, making them more comfortable to use.

 Hand planes can be used for a variety of projects, from building a jewelry box to crafting an entire kitchen.
 Those who want more info on these basic woodworking tools may find it below in the answers to some commonly asked questions about hand planes.